greenelab/deep-review/sections/05_treat.md

 will be misleading during training, and the predictive performance is sensitive to the docking quality [@tag:Pereira2016_docking].
 A 3D grid can be used to represent a protein-compound complex [@tag:Wallach2015_atom_net
-@tag:Ragoza2016_protein] `TODO: add MoleculeNet, which has a Grid Featurizer?`.
+@tag:Ragoza2016_protein].
 Each entry in the grid tracks the types of protein and ligand atoms in that region of the 3D space or descriptors derived from those atoms.
 Both DeepVS [@tag:Pereira2016_docking] and atomic convolutions [@arxiv:1703.10603] offer greater flexibility in their convolutions by eschewing the 3D grid.
 Instead, they each implement techniques for executing convolutions over atoms' neighboring atoms in the 3D space.
-Gomes et al. demonstrate that currently random forest on a 3D grid featurization generally outperforms atomic convolutions, grid-based neural networks, and ligand-based neural networks when predicting the continuous-valued inhibition constant on PDBBind refined dataset.
+Gomes et al. demonstrate that currently random forest on 1D feature vector that describes the 3D ligand-target structure generally outperforms neural networks on the same feature vector, atomic convolutions, and ligand-based neural networks when predicting the continuous-valued inhibition constant on PDBBind refined dataset.
 However, in the long term atomic convolutions may ultimately overtake grid-based methods, as they provide greater freedom to model atom-atom interactions and the forces that govern binding affinity.